Harriet Lane — The Original First Lady of Washington

 O’Connor has also written a historical fiction account of the life of Ward Hill Lamon, the only account ever written.
 It is called “The Virginian Who Might Have Saved Lincoln” and was published in 2007 by Infinity Publishing.
-The book is also available as an unabridged audio book.
 It has been named finalist in both the Best Book Awards and The Indie Excellence Awards.

 Lamon died in 1893 and is buried in the Gerrardstown (WV) Presbyterian Church cemetery near where he grew up.

 For more information click here.

 This 233 page, hard bound book follows the history of a West Virginia town that was the first planned community in the region.
 The town’s streets and plats were laid out in 1891 by the Charles Town Mining, Manufacturing and Improvement Company.
 The company’s office building still operates today as the Town Hall, seat of the town’s government.
 Along the way, the town has attracted more than its fair share of heavy industry.
 Some of those buildings are in adaptive reuse 120 years later.
 This non-fiction story is of the town, its people, and its unique tales.
 Although probably like a lot of other small towns in America, Ranson’s place in history is unique.